 This is the foundation for the continually increasing salaries of educational psychologists.
 In America, we need better efficiency in the process of creating educated and highly capable students, and ultimately, workforce.
 Our future simply depends on the success of educational psychologists to create a better understanding of the best practices in creating educational curriculum, educational technologies, classroom management, assessment techniques, and organizational learning.

-The U.S. Bureau of Labor Statistics (BLS) reports that the school psychologists working in Elementary and Secondary Schools earned a median annual wage of $72,710 in May 2014.
+The U.S. Bureau of Labor Statistics reports that the school psychologists working in Elementary and Secondary Schools earned a median annual wage of $89,290 in May 2020.

 As the effects of a global economy become more prevalent in America, the necessity for advancing our educational practices will lead to evolving hiring and compensation practices in the most vital positions effecting the quality of America’s educational system.